Here are the first two chapters of Vevin Song. Enjoy!

 1

-Neither the rain lashing against the trees nor the wind howling through the forest could drown out the baby's cries.
-If the crying was coming from behind him, Jason would have assumed the baby was with a family on the way to their destination like everyone else.
-But the crying came from the side, beyond thickets of bushes, towards the bottom of a cliffwhich drew him to a halt.
+Neither the rain lashing the trees nor the wind howling through the forest could drown out the baby's cries.
+If the crying was coming from behind, Jason would have assumed the baby was with a family on the way to their destination like everyone else.
+But it came from the side, beyond thickets of bushes, at the base of a cliff—which drew him to a halt.

-Rowan stopped next to him, holding onto his sides as he struggled for a moment's breath.
-Grace stopped behind, pale skin gleaming with sweat, and placed a hand on Rowan's back as he panted.
-Her other hand was clutching onto the hand of their boy, Conradhis long hair was matted to his face from the rain.
+Rowan stopped next to him, clutching his sides as he struggled for a moment's breath.
+Grace stopped behind, pale skin gleaming with sweat, and placed a hand on Rowan's back.
+Her other hand was holding onto the hand of their boy, Conrad—his long hair was matted to his face from the rain.

-'We...need to...keep going,' Rowan uttered between shallow breaths, gesturing at people jogging past them, their hands full of as many bags and suitcases as they could carry.
-The drumming of the rain against the trees deadened his voice.
-He clasped Grace's hand as he stood up.
+'We...need to...keep going,' Rowan uttered between shallow breaths, gesturing at people jogging past them with arms full of bags and suitcases.
+The rain's relentless drumming muffled his voice.
+He clasped Grace's hand as he straightened.
 'It's okay.
 We're not fair away.'
-He looked back up at Jason.
-'What are you do?'
+He glanced up at Jason.
+'What are you do—?'

-Jason held up his hand for silence, looking past Rowan's red face.
-'Can't you hear that?'
+Jason raised a hand for silence, eyes fixed beyond Rowan's flushed face.
+'Can you hear that?'

 'Lightbirds?'
 Rowan gasped, energy recharged in an instant.
-He spun around in a panic, scanning the tops of the trees surrounding them.
+He spun in panic, scanning the treetops surrounding them.

 Jason shook his head.
 'It's still raining, pillock.'